Taha2053/ATK-LOG.github.io/README.md

 # Personal Portfolio
 Welcome to my personal portfolio website!
-This site showcases my projects, skills, and experience as a [Your Profession/Field].
+This site showcases my projects, skills, and experience as an AI engineering student .
 ## Features
 - Fully responsive design
 - Dark theme with red and black aesthetics